alex-berk/cypress-visual-eval/README.md

 npm install -D @google/genai          # gemini
 ```

-You can override the model globally:
+You can override the model in plugin setup:

 ```js
 visualEvalPlugin(on, config, {